About this site

 You laugh (we hope!), but you’d be surprised at how misinformed and emotionally distracted some people get when they learn about exploding whales.
 So, let us set a few things straight:

-- Yes, we have a life beyond exploding whales.
-If you care, you can learn more about it here.
+Yes, we have a life beyond exploding whales.

 That being said, we understand that some people might find our — ok, mainly Steve’s — fascination with exploding whales a little odd.
 That’s ok.
 Just think of it as a hobby — like, say, collecting thimbles or wearing hats that resemble bird nests.
 It’s a great diversion, creative outlet, and topic of conversation — just one that not a lot of other people participate in (or even understand)!